 Approval ratings - The percentage of respondents to an opinion poll who express approval of someone or something, typically a political figure.

-Margaret Thatcher - Britain's first female prime minister and the longest-serving prime minister of the modern era.
+Margaret Thatcher - Britain’s first female prime minister (from 1979 to 1990) and the longest-serving prime minister of the modern era.
+She was a Conservative.